harness/developer-hub/docs/code-repository/work-in-repos/branch.md

 ## Delete a branch

-Branches are not automatically deleted when you [merge PRs](../pull-requests/merge-pr.md) in Harness Code.
+By default, branches are not automatically deleted when you [merge PRs](../pull-requests/merge-pr.md) in Harness Code.
 It is a good idea to clean up branches periodically, but make sure you don't delete any active branches or inactive work-in-progress branches.

 :::caution